 Stay at Sandcastle Cottage in Crail – only 10 miles from St Andrews

 We hope you’ve found plenty to entice you to make a trip to St Andrews.
-If you haven’t yet booked accommodation, take a look at our video about Sandcastle Cottage.
+If you haven’t yet booked accommodation, take a look inside Sandcastle Cottage.

 Have a look around our website for more ideas, or if you’re ready to book, here’s a handy link: